Saturday, June 30, 2007

 Really?
 A digging club called the "Devon and Somerset Badger Club" wrote a breed standard for an animal they were not working???
 What an odd thing.

-In fact it is pure bunk invented by people who do not dig and who have have conveniently cut down the history to fit their nonworking dogs.
+In fact it is pure bunk invented by people who do not dig and who have conveniently cut down the history to fit their nonworking dogs.

 In the world of show dogs fantasy feeds more than substance, and more dirt is thrown with a computer keyboard than with a shovel in the field.